mmcint/mmcint/README.md

 🔭 I’m currently working on new Onward Data Science Challenges.
 In my free time I am working on my personal fantasy football blog to prepare for the next season.

-💬 Feel free to ask me about Geology 🪨, Geophysics 👨‍💻, and Fantasy Football 🏈

 🌱 I’m currently learning [Practical Deep Learning for Coders](https://course.fast.ai/)